Alphvino/Vuln3r4b1l1ti3s-Dr1ll3r/README.md

 I'm working for adding an option that allows you to select a list of sites to scan.
 After that I'll implement also SQLi.

+XSS to LFI

+XSS to RevShell with in-program shell

+LFI to RCE

+Unable swordlist option

+In-program shell for rce

+Sqli

+Improve lfi algorithm

+Improve link parsing in xss mode

 Unable swordlist option (site to scan wordlist)

-XSS -> LFI -> RCE

-XSS -> RevShell

-RFI & in-program shell
+RFI Scanner & exploiter

-Open Redirect Scanner

 (This updates will take a loooot of time...)